marain-dotnet/Marain.UserNotifications/docs/adr/0002-delivery-channel-creation-and-integration.md

 ### Delivery Channel configuration

 A delivery channel will also need the configuration of the underlying platform to be stored somewhere (api keys, secrets, etc).
+This will be stored in the `Marain.UserNotifications` keyvault.
+If a delivery channel needs to be used, there are two things that need to be added/modified:
+1. Modify the `Marain.UserNotifications` key vault secrets setion with the correct key/value pair (this is described in more details below).
-This will be stored in a keyvault.
-If a delivery channel needs to be used, modifying the keyvault with the correct key and updating the configuration for the delivery channel in the management api to specify which communication types will be used.
+2. Update the configuration for the delivery channel in the management api to specify which communication types will use the delivery channel.

 Keys for the different platforms in the delivery channels will be stored in a format as follows:
-- `Marain:DeliveryChannel:<Platform_name>:<key_name>`
-- `Marain:DeliveryChannel:Airship:ApiMasterSecret`
+`<TenantId>-<key_name>`
+ an example with this format would look like:
+`75b9261673c2714681f14c97bc0439fb00000000000000000000000000000000-ApiMasterSecret`

+A key vault will be associated to each channel in the `Marain.UserNotifications` These key vaults will be created with the following format:
+`deliverychannel-<ChannelName>`
+an example with this format would be:
+`deliverychannel-airship`

 The Delivery Channel will also have to have it's own kind of configuration specifying the supported Communication Types.
 These will be hardcoded values and created when the coding of the new delivery channel is done.